 With excitement for the new season, we dug around for the scoop on what we can expect.
 We asked about her friendships and if they were still good since the first season.
 "I can't really say too much about that," Kat says.
 "It's a roller coaster with everybody," she says.
 She did guarantee that we would see a lot more cool tattoos, conflict, separation and some big named clients coming into 9Mag.
 Kat says, "You will be surprised."

 The new season of Black Ink Crew: Chicago has yet to release a date that fans can tune in to the show.
 We hope it will be sooner than later.

-Fox just announced that Rosewood along with the show Lucifer are getting a second season.
+Fox just announced that Rosewood along with the show Lucifer is getting a second season.
 Many didn’t know how well the show would do with a time slot before the popular hit series Empire.
 However, fans and the numbers were all they needed to green-light the show continuing.
 MillionaireMatch was able to catch the stars to chat about Rosewood.

-Rosewood stars the handsome Morris Chestnut and newcomer, Jaina Lee Ortiz, who plays the sexy, no nonsense Detective Annalise Villa who has Chestnut (Dr.Beaumont Rosewood) intrigued.
+Rosewood stars the handsome Morris Chestnut and newcomer, Jaina Lee Ortiz, who plays the sexy, no-nonsense Detective Annalise Villa who has Chestnut (Dr.Beaumont Rosewood) intrigued.
 His overly optimistic attitude mixed with the very serious, guarded Villa makes for an interesting team.